Nuvei/nuvei-mobile-sdk-ios/README.md

 }
 ```

-To start payment process first you have to create HTTP request openOrder.do.
+To start payment process first you have to create HTTP request `openOrder.do`.
 In the example we use Alamofire but you can use whatevere you want.
 Check if the response has a session token and in this case proceed with the payment flow you want.

 ### ApplePay
 ```swift